JFF CREATE

 RESEARCH

-2024 saw some major behind-the-scenes changes to the John Fawcett Foundation’s operations.
 Since its inception, JFF has used paper-based notes to document all clinical care for its ever-growing registry of patients.
-JFF CREATE recognised that a more modern and sustainable solution that overcomes the time- and labour-intensive nature of physical documentation would be of great benefit.
-The implementation of JFF’s first ever Electronic Medical Record has the potential to revolutionise service provision for the 54,000 patients JFF sees every year.
+In 2024, CREATE rolled out JFF’s first ever Electronic Medical Record, which has the potential to revolutionise service provision for the 54,000 patients JFF sees every year.

 EXCHANGE